gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ## Motivation

-Given a var like construct (for example: var, inout), Swift does not allow for a stored noncopyable field of the binding to be partially consumed or initialized:
+Given a mutable binding (for example: var, inout), Swift does not allow for a stored noncopyable field of the binding to be partially consumed or initialized:

 ```swift